Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Introduction

-\paragraph*{Investigated case study.} For instance, the correlation functions $\cabcd(\rvec)=\Fcal^{-1}[\cabcd(\qvec)]$ of the instantaneous strain tensor field $\epsab(\rvec)$ in real space may be obtained from $\cabcd(\qvec) = \la \epsab(\qvec) \epsab(-\qvec) \ra$ in reciprocal space with $\epsab(\qvec) = \Fcal[\epsab(\rvec)]$ being the Fourier transformed strain tensor field components (cf.~Appendix~\ref{app_FT}).
+As another example of the general procedure we shall investigate in the present work the correlation functions $\cabcd(\rvec)=\Fcal^{-1}[\cabcd(\qvec)]$ of the instantaneous strain tensor field $\epsab(\rvec)$ in real space.
+These may be readily obtained \cite{AllenTildesleyBook} from the components of the tensor field

+in reciprocal space with $\epsab(\qvec) = \Fcal[\epsab(\rvec)]$ being the Fourier transformed strain tensor field components.
 (The average $\la \ldots \ra$ will be specified below.)
-An example for the autocorrelation function $\cxyxy(\rvec)$ of the shear strain $\epsxy(\rvec)$ is given in Fig.~\ref{fig_intro} obtained numerically for a two-dimensional (effectively) elastic body formed by polydisperse Lennard-Jones (pLJ) particles deep in the glass regime.
+An example for the autocorrelation function $\cxyxy(\rvec)$ of the shear strain $\epsxy(\rvec)$ is given in Fig.~\ref{fig_intro} for the same two-dimensional model system already used in Refs.~\cite{lyuda22a,spmP5a}.
 Interestingly, the correlation function is seen to strongly depend both on the orientation of the field vector $\rvec$ (panel {\bf (a)}) and on the rotation angle $\alpha$ of the coordinate system (panel {\bf (b)}).
 Since the simulated system can be shown to be perfectly isotropic down to a few particle diameters \cite{WXP13,lyuda19a,spmP1,spmP2,spmP5a,lyuda22a}, these findings beg for an explanation.
-Expanding on our recent work on spatial correlations of (time-averaged) stress tensor components \cite{lyuda18,lyuda22a,spmP5a} this behavior is traced back to the fact that correlation functions of tensor fields of isotropic systems must be components of a generic {\em isotropic} tensor field.
-This field is shown to be completely described in terms of only two scalar ``invariant correlation functions" (ICFs) $\cone(q)$ and $\cfour(q)$ in reciprocal space ($q=|\qvec|$ being the magnitude of the wavevector), characterizing the independent fluctuations of the longitudinal and transverse strain components $\isflongi(\qvec)$ and $\isftrans(\qvec)$ with respect to $\qvec$.
-Since due to the equipartition theorem of statistical physics $\cone(q)$ and $\cfour(q)$ are given in the large-wavelength limit ($q \to 0$) by the macroscopic Lam\'e coefficients $\lambda$ and $\mu$ \cite{ChaikinBook,Klix12,Klix15,WXBB15}, all strain correlation functions are known on large scales.
-In turn this explains the octupolar pattern observed in Fig.~\ref{fig_intro} and shows that strain correlations in elastic bodies must necessarily be long-ranged.
+Expanding on our recent work on stress correlations \cite{lyuda18,lyuda22a,spmP5a}, this behavior can be traced back to the fact that correlation functions of tensor fields of isotropic systems must be components of a generic {\em isotropic} tensor field (cf. Sec.~\ref{theo_cabcd}).
+This field is shown below (cf.~Sec.~\ref{tech_corr}) to be completely described in terms of {\em two} ICFs $\cone(q)$ and $\cfour(q)$ in reciprocal space ($q=|\qvec|$ being the magnitude of the wavevector).
+These ICFs characterize the independent fluctuations of the longitudinal and transverse strain components $\isflongi(\qvec)$ and $\isftrans(\qvec)$.
+Due to the equipartition theorem of statistical physics $\cone(q)$ and $\cfour(q)$ are given by \cite{ChaikinBook,Klix12,Klix15,WXBB15}